trappedwhale/trappedwhale/README.md

 - Launch an indie title on itch.io or Steam
 - Build a scalable trading system with live deployment
+- Develop production-ready mobile apps with Flutter
-- Blend game design and AI to create unique gameplay experiences
+- Blend game design, AI, and apps into unique experiences
 - Explore reinforcement learning in both games and markets

 ---